appbaseio/Docs/content/api/javascript/quickstart.md

 ---
 title: 'Quickstart'
 meta_title: 'Quickstart to Javascript'
-meta_description: 'Appbase-js is a universal JavaScript client library for working with the appbase.io database.'
+meta_description: 'Appbase-js is a universal JavaScript client library for working with the ReactiveSearch API.'
 keywords:
     - quickstart
     - javascript